sophiaandtbacka/cart253/topics/mod jam/mod jam/modJamResponse.md

 # Tasha O'Leary
 https://mewmewpewpew.github.io/cart253/topics/mod-jam/

-## Gameplay & Core Mechanics
-I realized that even a small change in speed can significantly enhance gameplay dynamism.
-Making fairies faster than flies compels players to monitor pollution and health closely, prioritizing which targets to capture.
-Having to balance frog health and pond pollution promotes active, strategic decision-making.

 ## Play Screen Movement
-The flies and fairies have a shaking effect created by a buzziness attribute, this adds dynamic quality and unpredictability.
+The flies and fairies have a shaking effect caused by the fly’s x and y values being changed randomly between buzziness indexes.
+This adds dynamic quality and unpredictability.
 This sometimes makes the flies harder to catch as they buzz right out of the expected target range, increasing difficulty and engagement.

 ```javascript
 const fly = {